 In the past, tendonitis was the term for almost all tendon pain.
 However, now it refers to acute inflammation.
 This typically occurs as the result of a small tear.
-These small tears occur from a sudden injury or repeated micro-traumas.
+These small tears happen from a sudden injury or repeated micro-traumas.
 The symptoms of tendonitis include:

 - localized pain

 Tendonitis treatment involves reducing inflammation.
 Often rest and over-the-counter medications are enough.
 However, recovery from tendonitis takes a few weeks.
 Although tendon inflammation is rare.
 Damaged tendons are commonly misdiagnosed.
-In may cases, tendinosis is the cause of pain.
+In many cases, tendinosis is the cause of pain.
 Often developing from chronic tendonitis.

 Tendinosis is a non-inflammatory degeneration of the tendon.
 This condition causes structural changes in the tendon.
-The altered composition occurs as a result of repetitive strain-injuries that ever properly healed.
+The altered composition occurs as a result of repetitive strain-injuries that never properly healed.
 It is most common among individuals who perform intensive activities or sports.

 Unlike tendonitis, tendinosis can take several months to heal.
 However, it should be treated with NSAIDs.
 NSAIDs inhibit the natural reconstruction of tendons.
 This interferes with healing.

-- Paratenonitis is where the paratenon becomes inflamed
+- Paratenonitis is where the paratenon becomes inflamed.

-- Tenosynovitis is an inflamed synovial sheath
+- Tenosynovitis is an inflamed synovial sheath.

-Some tendons such as the Achilles, have a protective sheath, called the paratenon.
+Some tendons, such as the Achilles, have a protective sheath called the paratenon.
 However, other tendons, such as wrist tendons, are surrounded by a synovial sheath instead.
-The condition diagnosed though will depend on the injury and tissue.
+The condition diagnosed, though, will depend on the injury and tissue.

 Tenosynovitis is diagnosed with testing.
 But paratenonitis requires a biopsy for an accurate diagnosis.
-Treatment for both conditions, however, is the same.
-By reducing inflammation and restricting movements.
+Treatment for both conditions, however, is the same by reducing inflammation and restricting movements.
 This will help heal the affected tendon.

 - Chronic tendon rupture.
 Its usually caused by an untreated acute rupture.
-When a rupture remains untreated for over 4 weeks, its classified as a chronic rupture.
+When a rupture remains untreated for over 4 weeks, it’s classified as a chronic rupture.
 It can also develop when a partial rupture gets worse over a prolonged time.